• Skip to main content

 See the RECIPE CARD below for full amounts & Instructions.

-To soak bamboo skewers before using, simply place the number of wooden skewers needed into a baking dish that is longer than the skewers are.
-Also, make sure the dish is at least 2 inches deep.
-This is so the wooden skewers can lay flat in one layer and not be stacked (this is not a game of pick-up sticks).
+Place the number of wooden skewers needed into a baking dish that is longer than the skewers & 2 inches deep.
 Add enough water so they are submerged and at least ½" of water is above them.
-Let soak for 2 hours.
+Let soak while prepping the chicken & making the sauce - 30 minutes minimum.

 Teriyaki Chicken on a Stick soak the wooden sticks